timescale/timescaledb/README.md

 1. Connect to a database:

     ```bash
-    psql -d "postgres://postgres:password@localhost/postgres"
+    docker exec -it timescaledb psql -d "postgres://postgres:password@localhost/postgres"
     ```

 See [other installation options](https://docs.timescale.com/self-hosted/latest/install/) or try [Timescale Cloud](https://docs.timescale.com/getting-started/latest/) for free.

 ## Create a hypertable

 You create a regular table and then convert it into a hypertable.
+A hypertable automatically partitions data into chunks based on your configuration.

 ```sql
 -- Create timescaledb extension